sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 You may have noticed that this template doesn't include any testing tools.
 That may be fine for personal projects, but it's not a good idea for a production app to skip on unit testing.

-While the default Angular starter includes unit tests, it makes use of the older and clunky [Karma](https://karma-runner.github.io)/[Jasmine](https://jasmine.github.io) combo for unit tests.
+While the default Angular starter includes unit tests, it makes use of the older and clunky [Karma](https://karma-runner.github.io)/[Jasmine](https://jasmine.github.io) combo for unit testing.

 When you need units testing for your project, you can use the much better and faster testing framework [Jest](https://jestjs.io) with our `ngLite` template in a few extra steps: